anveshhx/Netflix-Movies-Analysis/README.md

 This project analyzes a Netflix movies dataset to uncover trends in genres, popularity, ratings, and movie releases.
 The goal is to extract meaningful insights through data analysis and visualization.

+## Note

+If GitHub is unable to preview the notebook or dataset, please download the `.ipynb` and `.csv` files and open them locally to view the complete analysis and data.

 ## Questions Answered

 * What is the most frequent genre of movies released on Netflix?